RubixML/ML/README.md

 ```

 ### One Hot Encoder
 The One Hot Encoder takes a column of categorical features and produces a n-d *one-hot* representation where n is equal to the number of unique categories in that column.
-A 0 indicates that a category is not present in the sample whereas a 1 indicates that a category is present.
+A 0 in any location indicates that a category represented by that column is not present whereas a 1 indicates that a category is present in the sample.

 ##### Categorical | Stateful